ctsrc/repotools/le2/README.md

 ## Usage

-### `le` – number of commits
+### `le` – number of commits by each author in git repository

-Among all of the aliases, this is the only one that doesn't match the meaning with its name.
-I would have named this alias as I initially did; `nc`, if it wasn't for the fact that the netcat command on a lot of systems is named `nc` already.
-And when I used aliases, I didn't feel like having to remember to type `\nc` when I wanted netcat, nor did I and nor do I feel like typing out the full path to netcat either, e.g.
+Among all of the commands, this is the only one that doesn't match the meaning with its name.
+I would have named this command as I initially did; `nc`, if it wasn't for the fact that the netcat command on a lot of systems is named `nc` already.

-`/usr/bin/nc`.
-So I took the "l" for "log" and the "e" for the `-e` flag.
+The name comes from "l" for "log" and "e" for the `-e` flag.

 `le` is like `git shortlog -se`, only more awesome.